 III) Internal / external domain permissions

 Company Managers can set what your internal and external email domains are from the Company page.
 When this distinction has been made, Company Managers can decide if they want to restrict their external users' ability to see a list of current users of Huddle when looking to invite someone to a Workspace.
+There is also the option to restrict invitation permission into a workspace for internal users only.

 IV) Mobile passcode